iLib-js/ilib-mono/README.md

     // the resources already have the translations in them var text = jsonFile.getLocalizedText(undefined, "fr-FR");
 ```

+### Generated File Name

+If the `newFile` method is called without a path name, as in the above example,
+the default mapping will apply, and the output file will follow the default
+mapping's template.
+If a path name is given, but does not match any mapping,
+it will also use the default mapping.
+Otherwise, it will use the matched mapping
+to find the output file name.

 ### Generation of Each Resource Type